 Some photographers prefer to work solo, and others are a husband & wife team of two.
 But if your wedding photographer offers a package or add-on that includes a "second shooter" and you aren't sure if it's worth the extra investment, here are some things to consider!

 There are so many variables when setting up an outline for a wedding day.
 But don't let it overwhelm you!
 Take a deep breath, grab your laptop or the old-school notepad & pencil, and a cup of coffee.
 Or chocolate.
 Or chocolate covered coffee beans.
 Whatever makes the task sound less daunting.

 Let's get right to it!

 1. Find a ceremony starting point

 Have you set a time for your ceremony?
 What is the earliest you have access to the ceremony site?
 What is the latest you can stay at the venue?
 If you don't have a set time yet, start by estimating and adjust it as needed.
 Do you want your ceremony to be in the afternoon?
 Evening?
 Go ahead, give it your best guess!
 Nothing is set in stone yet!
 Write this time and label it "Ceremony Time" in the middle of your page.
 We will work around it.

-Nikki Schuler specializes in wedding photography and portraits and is the owner of Awakened Light Photography, LLC.
-She has traveled to over 40 countries using creative arts as a ministry and resides with her husband & 4 children in a cozy vintage farmhouse in Oxford, Michigan.
+Nikki Schuler specializes in wedding & portrait photography and is the owner of Awakened Light.
+Her award-winning work has been featured in several publications.
+She enjoys instructing photography workshops and resides with her husband & 4 children in a cozy vintage farmhouse in Oxford, Michigan.